Penny167/meet/README.md

 - Build a simple React app using a test-driven approach; and
 - Set up and configure a remote server to perform user authentication and authorisation using OAuth2.0.

-Details about the testing approach, test runner, packages and files are included in the Testing section below.
+Information about the testing approach, test runner, packages and files is included in the Testing section below.
+The Set up and Installation section details the processes for registering the app to use OAuth with Google and setting up the remoate server with AWS Lambda.

 Note that as this project was built for educational purposes, the events themselves are fictitious.
 The app is published to Github pages and can be viewed using the live website link below.